ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

   ============== =======

   Description
-    Frequency to publish costmap to topic.
+    Frequency (Hz) at which the costmap is published to a topic.
+    Higher values provide more frequent updates for visualization and debugging but increase bandwidth usage.
 :resolution:

   ============== =======